skvadrik/re2c/src/examples/example_01.rst

 This example is very simple, yet practical.
 We assume that the input is small (fits in one continuous block of memory).
-We also assume that some characters never occur in well-formed input (but may occur in ill-formed input).
+We also assume that some characters never occur in well-formed input (but may occur in input that's ill-formed).
-This is often the case in simple real-world tasks such as parsing program options, converting strings to numbers, determining binary file type based on magic in the first few bytes, efficiently switching on a string, and many others.
+This is often the case in simple real-world tasks such as parsing program options, converting strings to numbers, determining binary file types based on some magic in the first few bytes, or efficiently switching on a string.
 Our example program simply loops over its command-line arguments and tries to match each argument against one of four patterns: binary, octal, decimal, and hexadecimal integer literals.